PedroAVJ/fotogenio/README.md

 # Project Tasks

 ## To Do
-- Image generation:
-  - Prompt engineering
+- Remove the misgendered photos from each gender styles
+- Figure out how to allow users to log in normally again
 - Curate style selections for each gender
-  - Remove the misgendered photos from each gender styles

 ## User Questions
 - Should we show different example photos for men and women in the upload photos section?